 Section 301.
 The following words and expressions as used in these Covenants have the meanings indicated below unless the context clearly requires another meaning:

-Accessory Building: Detached garages, patios, swimming pools, dressing rooms for swimming pools, separate guest houses without kitchen, separate servants' quarters without kitchen and other buildings customarily used in connection with the single-family residence.
+Accessory Building: Detached garages, patios, swimming pools, dressing rooms for swimming pools, separate guest houses without kitchen, shed, and other buildings customarily used in connection with the single-family residence.

+Association: Broadmoor Hills Homeowners Association.

 Building Site: A lot as established by the recorded plat or the combination of two or more lots or portions thereof as approved by Declarant and aggregating not less than 15,000 square feet.